semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 ### Describing a pipeline

-The `sem get pipeline` command followed by a valid Pipeline ID will return a description of the provided pipeline.
+The `sem get pipeline` command followed by a valid Pipeline ID will return a description of the specified pipeline.

 ### Describing a pipeline example